bogatyy/grin-linkability/README.md

 #### Can this be mitigated by increasing the Dandelion patience timer?

 Not really.
 As explained above, the 4% of transactions we could not trace are indeed caused by Dandelion.
 If Grin were to increase the Dandelion patience timer, that 4% number could plausibly be higher.
-On the other hand, either running more spynodes or turning them into supernodes (by connecting to more peers) would lead to many more transactions linked, plausibly 99% or more.
+On the other hand, either running more sniffer nodes or turning them into supernodes (by connecting to more peers) would lead to many more transactions linked, plausibly 99% or more.

 #### Can this be mitigated by producing a lot of fake tiny transactions?